oracle-cne/ocne/doc/cluster-management/olvm.md

 Optional.

 **olvmNetwork.vnicProfileName**
 The OLVM vnic profile name.
-This must exist in the oVirt instance
+This must exist in the OLVM instance

 ### controlPlaneMachine - virtualMachine
 **memory**